Double Crust Chicken Pot Pie

 Assemble and Bake

-- Gently roll the dough onto the rolling pin and use it to transfer to a pie plate, then press it in to fit.
-Pour the cooled filling into the crust, then go around and lightly dab the top edges of the exposed dough with water.
+- Carefully transfer the dough to the pie plate and press it in to fit.
+Add the cooled filling to the crust.
+Lightly dab the exposed edge of the crust with water.

 Notes